Lorelei has battled OA for years and was first diagnosed with RA in 2014 although she probably had it for some time before.

 A New Kind of Pain

 Then my knees began to swell and throb.
-I knew it was not the usual pain of my OA so I went to the doctor who recommended I see a rheumatologist.
-I called several, but evidentially new patients are not important as it took me weeks to get an appointment with anyone.
+I knew it was not the usual pain of my OA, so I went to the doctor, who recommended I see a rheumatologist.
+I called several, but it took me weeks to get an appointment with anyone.
 I chose the doctor who could get me the shortest wait, which was two weeks.

 Imagine the feeling of your arm trying to twist off or your body, or your foot trying to separate from your leg.